 The restoration work also means more food for one of the project's target species, the otter, and a better living environment for another, the freshwater pearl mussel.

-By the time the project finishes in 2026, the team aims to restore 120 km of stream habitats, build 320 spawning grounds for brown trout and achieve good ecological status for most of the streams.
+By the time finishes in 2026, the team aims to restore 120 km of stream habitats, build 320 spawning grounds for brown trout and achieve good ecological status for most of the streams.
 They also want to remove migration barriers in 14 dams and 38 road culverts.

 Next on the list for restoration work are the Voxnan and Ljusnan rivers.